-For those of you who don’t care for horror movies or perhaps have just been living in a cave for the past seven months, the premise of the movie Cloverfield is essentially that a giant monster attacks New York and destroys it.
-For many months, the speculation was that it would be a remake of Godzilla and in fact, the premise was inspired by that famous Japanese monster.
+For those of you who don’t care for horror movies or perhaps have just been living in a cave, the premise of the movie Cloverfield is essentially that a giant monster attacks New York and destroys it.
+Before its release, the speculation was that it would be a remake of Godzilla and in fact, the premise was inspired by that famous Japanese monster.
 But it is not Godzilla.

 The movie is completely filmed with a handheld through the eyes of a few friends living in New York the night that the monster attacks.
 Many people have compared this to the “Blair Witch Project” of the 1990’s.
 The camera work is really shaky and some people have even said that it made them nauseated or gave them headaches and so viewer beware – you might want to take some Dramamine before you watch if you are prone to motion sickness.

 What makes this horror movie unique is that, unlike many other monster movies, the main characters are not privileged in any way.
 Usually, the characters that we root for in a monster movie have something extraordinary going for them - they are super strong warriors or super smart scientists or military, or ex military.
 In other words, they have the ability to do or know things that ordinary people don’t.

 The other type of main characters in monster movies are complete morons – so stupid or mean or disgusting that we don’t mind so much when they get eaten, crushed, or otherwise terminated by the monster.
 Basically, regular monster movies have main characters that are very different from us, allowing us to feel very separate from the movie and any horrible things happening in it.